factor-ui/factor-ui/README.md

 - **Report bugs**: File issues for the components in their respective GitHub projects.
 You can find links to them from the list in this readme.
 - **Send pull requests**: If you want to contribute code, check out the development instructions below.

+## Development

+If you want to develop the components yourself see the [development instructions](DEVELOPMENT.md) that apply to all Factor components.

 ## License

 CC-BY-NC-ND-4.0 - Attribution-NonCommercial-NoDerivatives 4.0 International